 Whilst there was some opposition from people that wanted independence immediately the Peoples Committees fit better within a Soviet framework.
 Elements of the Peoples Committees and the PRK would continue until the formation of the Democratic Peoples Republic of Korea (DPRK), or the North Korea that we know today.

 The PRK from a contemporary outlook

-Koreans largely blame the operation of their country on outside forces, quite understandably so.
-So whilst no one knows quite what would have happened if the Soviets and the Americans had left Korea to their own devices, but there’s one thing at least we know for sure.
-The Peoples Republic of Korea was to be the last unified state on the Korean peninsula up until now.
+Koreans largely blame the desperation of their country on outside forces, quite understandably so.
+So whilst no one knows quite what would have happened if the Soviets and the Americans had left Korea to their own devices, we do know that the Peoples Republic of Korea was the very last unified Korean state.

 Want to see the D-PRK?
 Then join us on one of our North Korea Tours.